T

 museum

-This museum showcases a comprehensive collection of Javanese cultural artifacts, including wayang kulit (shadow puppets), gamelan instruments, traditional clothing, and historical relics.
+This museum houses a rich collection of Javanese artifacts, including wayang kulit (shadow puppets), traditional weapons, and cultural objects, offering insights into Javanese heritage.

 4. Evening